blondi126/blondi126/README.md

 # Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="29px">

-🎓 I’m **.NET Developer** and 1st year student of the masters's program in AI at ITMO University.
+🎓 I’m **.NET Developer** and 1st year student of the master's program in AI at ITMO University.

 ### Languages and Tools